khanhptnk/hanna/README.md

 ### Citation

-If you want to cite this work, please use the following bibtex code
+If you use the code or data in this repo, please cite our paper using the following bibtex code

 ```
 @inproceedings{nguyen2019hanna,